loryzizu/Plugins/t-fusionTool/doc/About.md

 </ConflictResolution>
 ```

-The list of supported conflict resolution functions is as follows (the function’s names are case sensitive):
+The list of supported conflict resolution functions is as follows (the names of functions are case sensitive):

 | Name of the function | Description |
 |:----|:----|